Learn how to make a peanut-free dessert that will put a smile on any child's face—no matter what type of food allergy

 3. Crunchy Banana Chocolate Bites

-They were a huge hit at my latest get-together, and kids devour them.
+They were a tremendous hit at my latest get-together, and the kids devoured them.

 The recipe comes from Taste of Home.
 The ingredients are not all that healthy, but the main point is that it is peanut-free.